Headlight flashing: Urban legend

 The rumor once again spread in October 1998 with a new fax, this time claiming to originate with a Drug Abuse Resistance Education (DARE) officer in Texas.
 The rumor spread further when officials in the San Diego government circulated the fax among city agencies; this version of the fax, though quickly dismissed within city government when it was found that the Sheriff's office had no real connection to it, now appeared to be a legitimate government-issued document.
 Also in the fall of 1998, the Sheriff's office of Nassau County, Florida, sent a warning about such gang initiation to the county fire department, who subsequently spread the fax to all county agencies.
 Police dispatcher Ann Johnson had thought the message urgent enough to send, but had not bothered to check its legitimacy.

+A resurgengce of the rumor spread via email in 2006, claiming to be a warning from the police about an initiation ritual by the Bloods.
+Judy Muller, Assistant Professor of Journalism at the University of Southern California, investigated the accuracy of the rumor for NPR, and easily confirmed it was false with her local police force.
+She subsequently attended a press conference hosted by a single alleged representative of the gang, Bloodhound, who stated "we believe the police put this out there to make us look like criminals."
+Bloodhound was unaware this was a rumor that had been spreading for years.

+There was a resurgence of this rumor in 2020, fueled via social media platforms such as Instagram and Facebook, and claimed to be from Chubb Electronic Security, who was working with D.A.R.E - despite a South African address on the letterhead.

 The rumor provided inspiration for the 1998 film Urban Legend, and served as a plot device in Mark Billingham's 2008 novel In the Dark.
 An incident inspired by this legend is the catalyst for the 2007 film Death Sentence.